 Reality: Gender has nothing to do with sexual orientation.
 At times, they may be completely different entities.
 Someone born as a male may not identify as a male from within after the sexual orientation becomes pronounced on growing up.
 The concept of biological gender is misleading and is a myth and the result of social constructs.

 Myth 4: An individual who is male according to his biological sex but feels like a female is still a male.

 Reality: To repeat, gender and sexual orientation are completely different concepts.
 Being born as a male doesn’t mandatorily imply that the individual is male and will be attracted to a female.
-The individual may be born with a male sexual organ but may feel like a female from inside, and may be sexually inclined to individuals who identify as a male or a female, or both.
-More importantly, it is about what an individual feels from inside that determines his/her sexuality and not the gender that he/she is born with.
+The individual may be born with a male sexual organ but may feel like a female from the inside, and may be sexually inclined to individuals who identify as a male or a female, or both.
+More importantly, it is what an individual feels from the inside that determines his/her sexuality and not the gender that he/she is born with.

 Read: India Ke 8 LGBTQIA+ Travel-Friendly Destinations

 Myth 5: A bisexual may become lesbian or gay later on.

 Reality: Bisexuality is a sexual orientation.
 Such individuals feel sexually inclined to both men and women.
 It remains so even when they choose to be in a relationship with an individual of the same or the opposite gender.
 A bisexual individual who looks like a male does not become a male or a straight person if the partner is a female.
 A bisexual individual who looks like a male does not become gay if the partner is a male.
 Similarly, a bisexual individual who looks like a female does not become a lesbian if the partner is a lesbian.